Burma campaign: Japanese invasion of India 1944

 IV Corps, under Lieutenant-General Geoffry Scoones, had pushed forward two divisions to the Chindwin River.
-One division was in reserve at Imphal.
+One division was in reserve at Imphal in Manipur.
 There were indications that a major Japanese offensive was building.
 Slim and Scoones planned to withdraw and force the Japanese to fight with their logistics stretched beyond the limit.
 However, they misjudged the date on which the Japanese were to attack, and the strength they would use against some objectives.

-The Japanese Fifteenth Army consisted of three infantry divisions and a brigade-sized detachment ("Yamamoto Force"), and initially a regiment from the Indian National Army.
-Mutaguchi, the Army commander, planned to cut off and destroy the forward divisions of IV Corps before capturing Imphal, while the Japanese 31st Division isolated Imphal by capturing Kohima.
+The Japanese Fifteenth Army consisted of three infantry divisions and a brigade-sized detachment ("Yamamoto Force"), and the 1st division of the Indian National Army.
+Mutaguchi, planned to cut off and destroy the forward divisions of IV Corps before capturing Imphal, while the Japanese 31st Division alongside the INA 2nd division isolated Imphal by capturing Kohima.
 Mutaguchi intended to exploit the capture of Imphal by capturing the strategic city of Dimapur, in the Brahmaputra River valley.
 If this could be achieved, the lines of communication to General Stilwell's forces and the airbases used to supply the Chinese over the Hump would be cut.

-The Japanese troops crossed the Chindwin River on 8 March.
+The Japanese troops crossed the Chindwin River on 8 March with the bulk of the INA First Division under Shah Nawaz Khan defending their flanks from Chin and Kashin guerillas.
 Scoones (and Slim) were slow to order their forward troops to withdraw and the 17th Indian Infantry Division was cut off at Tiddim.
 It fought its way back to Imphal with aid from Scoones's reserve division, supplied by parachute drops.
 North of Imphal, 50th Indian Parachute Brigade was defeated at Sangshak by a regiment from the Japanese 31st Division on its way to Kohima.
 Imphal was thus left vulnerable to an attack by the Japanese 15th Division from the north but because the diversionary attack launched by Japanese in Arakan had already been defeated, Slim was able to move the 5th Indian Division by air to the Central Front.
 Two brigades went to Imphal, the other went to Dimapur from where it sent a detachment to Kohima.